 Now consider the tiny negative electrons which sit in the orbits of these atoms.
 These play a crucial role in determining how atoms react to each another, because it's the orbits that interact physically.

-As you'll recall, the number of protons in the atomic nucleus define the amount of positive electrical charge.
-Similarly, the electrons in the orbits of atoms balance them out with an equal negative charge.
+While the protons in the nucleus define the positive electrical charge, the electrons in the orbits balance them out with negative charge.

-Although electrons are relatively minuscule, each one still holds an equal and opposite charge to one proton, making the entire atom electrically neutral in its default state.
+Although electrons are relatively minuscule, each one still holds an equal and opposite charge to one proton.
+This makes the entire atom electrically neutral in its default state.

 Like human beings, atoms tend to be very social creatures, and like to bond with one another when the opportunity arises.
 This is how we get the molecules and compounds necessary to all life on Earth.

 Now we need to add some seemingly unintuitive terminology to your chemistry vocab.
 But don't worry, there's only three of them, which you'll agree is 33% more manageable than four*.

 *Feel free to disagree.

 This is the most common way to bond.
 Two atoms team-up and share pairs of electrons in their outer orbits.

 There are basic mathematical rules to electron orbits.
 The first, innermost orbit is deemed full when it contains two electrons.
 Many orbits thereafter are full once they contain eight electrons.

 This apparent simplicity is what drives the behaviour of many atoms to bond with others.